 In 1999, Saint Agnes’ parent organization, The Daughters of Charity National Health System, merged into the Sisters of St. Joseph Health System to form Ascension Health, which is the largest non-profit healthcare organization in the nation.

-Apparently flush with cash, St. Agnes is apparently still looking to grow.
+Apparently, flush with cash, St. Agnes is apparently still looking to grow.
 The hospital made a big play to buy St. Joseph's Hospital, losing out to University of Maryland Medical Systems.
-In 2012, the hospital bought the historic Cardinal Gibbons School in Baltimore with plays to put housing and offices in the closed school.
-The hospital also completed in 2011 the St. Agnes Hospital Campus Expansion Project, building a new patient tower with 120 private rooms that costs over $212 million.
+In 2012, the hospital bought the historic Cardinal Gibbons School in Baltimore with plans to put housing and offices in the closed school.
+The hospital also completed in 2011 the St. Agnes Hospital Campus Expansion Project, building a new patient tower with 120 private rooms that cost over $212 million.

-This is a good hospital that we think takes seriously it obligations to its patients and, as a Catholic hospital, to the community at large.
-Our law firm has represented employees of St. Agnes in personal injury cases and have universally heard nice things about working there.
+This is an excellent hospital that we think takes seriously it obligations to its patients and, as a Catholic hospital, to the community.
+Our law firm has represented employees of St. Agnes in personal injury cases and they have universally heard nice things about working there.
 St. Agnes does not have a "Big business, we are trying to make as much money as we can while pretending to be a non-profit" vibe to it.

 But, that said, like all large hospitals, medical mistakes are a big problem at St. Agnes.
 In recent years, settlements have been reached with either the hospital or its doctors in a number of case, including cases involving allegations of

 - Malpractice involving the development of a pressure wound

 - Failure to diagnose cardiac issues leading to a death

 - Failure to diagnose cancer that led to death

 - Premature delivery of an infant causing birth injuries